polaris-maps/polaris/README.md

 ----------------------------------------------------------------------

-Polaris is an open source project created to display an open source website for Univeristy of North Carolina at Chapel Hill students and employees enabling more accessibilty options for the University.
-Polaris is able to display potential and current accessbility hazards through the interface and the use of its Users.
-Through interaction with the website users will have the ability to notify other students and faculty of disruptions of the campus such as elevator being down in one of the buildings.
-Users will also have the ability to favorite certain locations and upvote another's person notification so that popular places would be more well known about current issues.
-There will also be feedback page to notify our team of issues with the website.
-Below will be the instructions and contributors.
+Polaris is an open source project created to display an open source website for University of North Carolina at Chapel Hill students and employees detailing accessible walking paths within the University.
+Polaris lists current accessibility hazards and allows users to post issues to notify other students and faculty of disruptions such as a broken elevator.
+On the about page is a form to submit feedback.

+In the future, users will have the ability to use the map to navigate around inaccessible paths, filter by favorited locations, and upvote/downvote others' notifications.

+This project was built with a MEAN stack (MongoDB, Express, Angular, and Node.js).
+Other package dependency and version information can be found in `package.json` or in the dependency list below.

 DEPENDENCY LIST